coderlevv/lfshelper/README.md

 # lfshelper
-Tools to help building an LFS system.
+Tools to help building a LFS system.